Fostering the ELL Growth Mindset: Tips for English Learner Resilience

 This type of reflection can make a big impact and remind students to ask and answer these questions themselves when working independently or on homework assignments or tests.

 While living the principles of a growth mindset is a great way to model behavior for your class, you may also want to include lessons and activities on the topic as well.
 Here are six ideas for activities and lesson plans to encourage the ELL growth mindset.

 - Teach SMART Goals – Young learners often get frustrated because they don’t know how to track and recognize their success.
 Explain and model SMART (specific, measurable, achievable, realistic, and timely) goals so they can learn how to create them on their own.

 - Build Self Esteem – A growth mindset for ELL students is often built on a foundation of positivity and self-confidence.
+Newcomers and beginning ELLs need extra support while they navigate the challenges of learning a new language.
 From reading a book on the topic to doing an art or writing assignment on what students like most about themselves, there are countless ways to incorporate self-esteem into your lesson plans.